 + Pros

-- Account recovery (with Team or Business plan only)
+- Account recovery (with business plan only)

 - Automatic password updates with many popular sites